hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/01-mesh.rst

     MeshView mview("Hello world!", new WinGeom(0, 0, 350, 350));
     mview.show(&mesh);

-The class MeshView provides the method show() that displays a window showing the mesh:
+The class MeshView provides a method show() that displays a window with the mesh:

 .. figure:: 01-mesh/meshview2.png
    :align: center
-   :scale: 50%
+   :scale: 52%
    :figclass: align-center
    :alt: Image of the mesh created via the MeshView class.